 Fact Sheet - Timeframes and extensions for deciding access applications under the GIPA Act

-This fact sheet appears below or can be viewed and downloaded here Fact Sheet - Timeframes and Extensions for Deciding Access Applications Under the GIPA Act December 2018
+This fact sheet appears below or can be viewed and downloaded here Fact Sheet - Timeframes and Extensions for Deciding Access Applications Under the GIPA Act, updated August 2020

-This fact sheet is intended to assist applicants and agencies in understanding the requirements of section 57 of the Government Information (Public Access) Act 2009 (GIPA Act).
-It provides guidance on the timeframes for deciding access applications, including circumstances in which extensions may be required or sought, and other special conditions that may extend the decision making period.
+This factsheet is intended to assist applicants and agencies in understanding the requirements of section 57 of the Government Information (Public Access) Act 2009 (GIPA Act).

 The object of the GIPA Act is to open government information to the public.
 The GIPA Act provides a legally enforceable right to members of the public to access government information.